| |

 Overview

-The Lake of the Woods Control Board (LWCB) is a Canadian board consisting of four members,
+The Lake of the Woods Control Board (LWCB) is a Canadian board consisting of four

 each with an alternate, who represent Canada (one member), Ontario (two members) and